 Help us make it even better before launch!… Read the rest

 Not much down time here lately, but with what little I have I’ve been working out all of the details of round-tripping HD video between a host of tools: Final Cut, After Effects, SoundTrack, Compressor, etc. Also working with ProRes for transcoding for the first time which is pretty amazing.

 This short is one of those tests.
 Shot with a Canon 7D using an EFS 17-55 zoom, Manfrotto tripod with fluid head mount.
 (I’ll put that to use later …;-)

 (Update: Wow, lot’s of iPad users out there already … thanks for pointing this out.
-If you’re here on an iPad, Vimeo has not released the embed code for iPad video playback.
-Until their new HTML5 version is out – soon they say – click on the Fountain link below.
-The HTML5 version plays fine from their website … Read More »
+If you’re here on an iPad, Vimeo has not released the embed code for iPad video playback.… Read the rest

 So the iPad was released to the wild last Saturday, and for most developers it was their first chance to have actual hardware to test on.
 Sure there’s the emulator, but that’s just not the same.

 I’ve been working on a project for weeks now involving a high-def (H.264) video of an iPad application (for a pitch) and the problem has been how to build something believable from something you’ve never even seen (in real life).

 As an example, part of the video involves using the iBooks application.
 The only source materials available before Saturday to work with were low-res screen shots from Apple, and their Guided Tours videos (which is why I was obsessed by knees the other day).… Read the rest